- 45 Hour Hold

 Credit earned by examination may not be used to satisfy minimum UTSA residence requirements (except for credits earned by challenging UTSA courses; see section on challenging courses).
 Credit by examination is not included in the calculation of the student’s UTSA grade point average.
 The symbol “CR” (Credit) is awarded for all credit earned by examination.
 Unsuccessful attempts to earn credit by examination do not become part of the student’s official academic record.

 Credit by examination cannot duplicate or repeat credit already earned for college or university courses.
 Students are permitted to receive credit by examination (including CLEP credit) for courses in which they have received grades of “F,” “NC” or “W” (and have no other grade for those courses) since these grades do not represent hours earned.
 Students may not receive credit for a course for which credit by examination has already been awarded.
 It is not necessary to be a UTSA student to take credit by examination; however, credit is not awarded unless the individual is a current or former UTSA student, including a newly admitted and registered UTSA student.
-For students who have earned credits at UTSA, credit by examination is awarded in the semester the examination was successfully completed, with the exception of POL 1013, for which Advanced Placement (AP) credit or CLEP credit can be earned only after the student has completed POL 1133.
+Credit for a given exam is awarded based on the date tested, not undergraduate catalog term.
+If the score requirements change prior to a student’s test date, the new changes are effective for the student’s results.
+For students who have earned credits at UTSA, credit by examination is awarded by logging into the ASAP student account to verify acceptance of each credit, with the exception of POL 1013, for which Advanced Placement (AP) credit or CLEP credit can be earned only after the student has completed POL 1133.
 Other exceptions for certain course credits can be found in the footnotes below the UTSA credit table on the Office of Testing Services Web site at http://utsa.edu/testing.

 Information on credit by examination at UTSA is available on the Office of Testing Services Web site.
 It describes the various tests that may be accepted for credit at the University, the types of tests available, when and where they are given, their costs, procedures for having test scores submitted for consideration for credit, the amount of credit that may be earned, and how to obtain additional information on each test.